How to share – Repository Policy for books and book chapters

-Accepted Manuscript: The version of the manuscript that has been accepted for publication.
+Author Accepted Manuscript (AAM): The version of the manuscript that has been accepted for publication.
 This version may include revisions resulting from peer review but may be subject to further input by Peter Lang.

 Version of Record: The version that is formally published in the layout of Peter Lang.

 Depending on the version of the respective manuscript, you have different options to share without infringing copyrights.
 Textbooks are excluded from this repository policy.
 Please always contact us in these cases.